wiredhikari/wiredhikari.github.io/content/minimint.md

 [taxonomies]
 tags = ["sob" , "nixos" , "minimint" ]
 +++
+Overview of the process of writing nix modules for minimint and nix-bitcoin.
 <!-- more -->
 ## Overview:

 I am new with writing blogs so please bear with me and ping me on how I can improve upon :)